vdesabou/kafka-docker-playground-docs/docs/playground run.md

   --cluster-creds (or CLUSTER_CREDS environment variable): The Kafka api key and secret to use, it should be separated with colon (example: \<API_KEY\>:\<API_KEY_SECRET\>)
   --cluster-schema-registry-creds (or SCHEMA_REGISTRY_CREDS environment variable) (optional, if not set, new one will be created): The Schema Registry api key and secret to use, it should be separated with colon (example: \<SR_API_KEY\>:\<SR_API_KEY_SECRET\>)

-❗ this command will kill all containers using playground container kill-all
+❗ this command will kill all containers using "playground container kill-all", you can disable this by running "playground config container-kill-all-before-run false"

 ## Usage